 Must be at least 21 years of age;

-Must have a high school diploma or GED;
+Must have a high school diploma or General Educational Development (GED);

 Must successfully complete an LDH/OBH approved peer training program prior to providing PSS.
 Training must provide RPSS with a basic set of competencies necessary to perform the peer support function.
 Successful completion requires obtaining the minimum qualifying score or better on required knowledge and skill assessments;